pagopa/io-ts-commons/README.md

 ### Pre-requisites

-We build a script for helping setting up the laptop, you can find it [here](https://github.com/pagopa/developer-laptop)
+We built a script for helping setting up the laptop, you can find it [here](https://github.com/pagopa/developer-laptop)

 Otherwise, please follow the following steps: